ronilan/event-loop.crumb/README.md

 })
 ```

-The following example shows how to capture all event events and use the state event for rendering
+The following example shows how to capture all events and use the state event for rendering:
 ```
 on_state = {
   (print "\e[2J\e[H")